gabeochoa/pharmasea/progression_tree.md

 General Upgrades

+// What is the value to the player for this?
 Break the Seal
 (after the first piss, customer bladder size is halfed) __enabled / disabled, need to track num pisses__